bobobo-git/REAPER/VP/README.md

 look at the [layout.txt](layout.txt) for closer information

 you find virtual playing at (http://virtualplaying.com/)

+you have to get the sanmples from there